 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
 Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11+ years) using a building-block approach.
 Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+The expected rate of return was set by calculating the rounded single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
+The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.